Hot springs in the United States

 - Bureau of Land Management — for Nevada, Oregon, and Idaho hot springs on BLM land.

-Subscribers to the launch list (homepage) get notified as enrichment lands.
+Other categories now live: waterfalls and hiking trails.
+Subscribers to the launch list (homepage) get notified as new categories and enrichment land.